-The one-cycle educational MD (Armenian) program is compiled in accordance with the framework of higher education qualifications, the field characteristics of medicine, and based on the National (Armenian) Qualifications Framework (NQF) evaluation criteria.
-The Georgian national sectoral benchmark statement, which is developed in accordance with WFME standards was considered within the evaluation criteria.
-The primary tool of external evaluation was the standards and guidelines at the Georgian National Centre Education Quality Enhancement.
-The program's learning outcomes are grouped into three main domains: Knowledge and Understanding, Skills, and Responsibility and Autonomy, and are overall presented within the 12 LOS.
+The one-cycle educational MD (English) programme is compiled in accordance with the framework of higher education qualifications and the field characteristics of medicine based on the National (Armenian) Qualifications Framework, Georgian Accreditation Standards and most importantly WFME principles.
+The programme learning outcomes are grouped into 3 main domains: Knowledge and Understanding, Skills, and Responsibility and Autonomy, and overall are presented with the 12 LOs.